-When You Might need to Say ‘No’ to Your Employer
+If You Need to Say ‘No’ to Your Employer

-There are probably 2 aspects to being able to say no:
+There are probably two aspects to being able to say no:

 • One is about having the confidence to say no

-For grey areas, it could be worth considering if you have the ability/competence/relevant training to do what you have been asked.
+For grey areas, it could be worth considering if you have the ability or relevant training to do what you have been asked.

-It is a very useful life skill to have the personal confidence to say no. You could be saying no as a matter of personal safety or maintaining personal boundaries or as a personal choice.
+It is a very useful life skill to have the personal confidence to say no. You could be saying no as a matter of personal safety or maintaining personal and professional boundaries, or as a personal choice.
 It may be that you have to practice saying no if you are the type of person who usually says yes.

 Knowing you are making a reasonable request in a reasonable manner will help you feel confident in saying no.